Skip to content

 Step 6: Present the Quote Professionally

 Your number is only as good as how you present it.
-A professional quote builds confidence.
+A professional quote is a document, not a text message with a price.
+At a minimum it should contain:

 Use Software to Quote Faster and More Accurately